saisarathit/Cake-Manager/README.md

 * /oauth : GitHub OAuth functionality is added for this url.
 Page will be redirected to GitHub login page by requesting this url.

      * Ex:http://localhost:8083/waracle/oauth

+ Docker:
+   * Dockerfile is available in project.
+   * Prerequisite: Docker should be installed to use this feature
+   * Docker image can be created using below command

+        * docker build -t <image-name> <dockerfile-location>
+   * Once Docker image is created successfully, it can be run using below command

+        * docker run --name cakecontainer cake-manager : This command starts the application